SummaryRead the full fact sheet

 - Sometimes, kids phone because there is no one else to turn to.

-If your family breaks up, it will have to be decided which parent you will live with.
+If your family breaks up, it’s likely that your living arrangements will change.
 Some of the possibilities are:

 - One of your parents will have sole custody and you will live with that parent.